nihaomiao/MICCAI20_SiamParseNet/README.md

 ----
 The network structure of SiamParsetNet

+The AAT training

 TODO
 ----
-The AAT training and MSI testing codes
+MSI testing codes

 Citing SiamParseNet
 ----